 A body temperature above normal (usually 98.6°F orally, 97.6°F axillary) may mean there is an infection in the body somewhere.
 Someone has a fever if their body temperature is 100.4°F or greater (non-contact or axillary).
 Remember that temperature rises as the day progresses.
-If the temperature is > 100.4°F the student must be sent home.
+If the temperature is equal to or greater than 100.4°F the student must be sent home.